zhisonghuo/Microsoft-Power-Automate/Cloud flow/Shipment Confirmation Email Information Extraction Using AI Builder Prompts/README.md

 # AI Builder GPT Prompt Workflow for Email Data Extraction

-This repository outlines a workflow using "Create text with GPT using a prompt action (Preview)" action to extract key information from shipment confirmation emails.
+This workflow use "Create text with GPT using a prompt action (Preview)" action to extract key information from shipment confirmation emails.
 The extracted data includes Sales Order Number, Tracking NO, Item Description, Order Quantity, and Shipped Quantity.
 The workflow involves testing AI custom prompt responses, parsing the response data as JSON, and converting it to CSV format.

 ## Workflow Steps